appbaseio/reactivesearch/content/docs/reactivesearch/react-searchbox/searchbox.md

     -   **`error`**: `Object`
         An object containing the error info.
      -  **`suggestions`** `() => Array<Object>`
         This method can be used to get the parsed suggestions from the `results`.
-If `enableQuerySuggestions` property is set to `true` then the popular suggestions will get appended at the top with a top-level property named `_query_suggestion` as `true`.
+If `enablePopularSuggestions` property is set to `true` then the popular suggestions will get appended at the top with a top-level property named `_popular_suggestion` as `true`.
 The `suggestion` object will have the following shape:

         ```ts
         {